 I am not sure how the day will work out I have decided to make a few new traditions for our new family, the dinner will have a mix of traditional Christmas fare and Turkish foods, instead of decorating the house early I will wait till Christmas eve.

 I will make some Christmas pies and hot mulled wine to curl up on the sofa with and watch some classic Christmas Movies like A Christmas Carol or Miracle on 34th Street.
-Then just before bed I will put the presents under the tree ready for the morning.
+Luckily I’ve taken out a home warranty for my oven from a company like First American (https://homewarranty.firstam.com/homeowner/home-warranty/nevada), which means I do not have to worry about something going wrong for the big day and I can relax knowing that if there is a malfunction then it will be fixed pronto!
+Then just before bed, I will put the presents under the tree ready for the morning.

 Family is Christmas for me and I will miss not having my Parents and pets with us to share our day, we will of course phone and use the internet to share some of the day together but it won’t be the same as being together.